Blessed are the meek, for they will inherit the earth (Matthew 5:5).

 A tree gives glory to God by being a tree.
 For in being what God means it to be it is obeying Him.
 It “consents,” so to speak, to His creative love.
 It is expressing an idea which is in God and which is not distinct from the essence of God, and therefore a tree imitates God by being a tree.
 The more a tree is like itself, the more it is like Him.
 If it tried to be like something else which it was never intended to be, it would be less like God and therefore it would give Him less glory.

 A tree cannot envy a dog’s running or a philosopher’s thinking.
-It rests in the necessity of itself.
+Rather, it rests in the necessity of itself.
 It knows no restlessness over what it could be if it only did more of this or looked more like that.
 So let go of that restlessness and just be like a tree.
 Right?

 Easier said than done, for God gives you as a human being an opportunity denied the tree.
 While Merton is beautifully correct in speaking of the tree as a saint glorifying God by simply being itself, he announces that human sainthood takes on an additional dimension: the exercise of your freedom to join God in creating you, to journey with God in finding you.